banago/banago/README.md

 ## 👋 Hi there, I'm Baki

-**I'm a full-stack WordPress engineer with extensive experience in the WordPress platform and deep expertise in PHP, JavaScript and Linux servers.**
+**I'm a full-stack web engineer with extensive experience in the WordPress platform and deep expertise in PHP, JavaScript and Linux servers.**

 ### 🖥 Skills